Demonstrated safety profile in patients receiving chemotherapy

 • Safety of AKYNZEO has been studied in >1700 healthy subjects and cancer patients1

-Adverse reactions occurring in ≥3% of cancer patients receiving AKYNZEO and AC-based chemotherapy regimens1,†
+Adverse reactions occurring during cycle 1 in ≥3% of cancer patients treated with anthracyclines and cyclophosphamide-based chemotherapy (and more commonly than with palonosetron)

 (n=725)